-Everyone can agree with me that when you’re on vacation, there isn’t anything quite like hanging out by the beach, a cold drink in hand, gentle wind hitting your face, and gazing into the horizon as the sun glistens over the ocean or sea.
+Everyone can agree with me that when you’re on vacation, there isn’t anything quite like hanging out by the beach with a cold drink in your hand as you gaze into the horizon while the sun glistens over the ocean or sea.
 And if you’re into sunsets (aren’t we all?), the perfect beach bar during twilight is magical, simply magical.

 I know a thing or two about the local nightlife and entertainment scene and I’ve decided to round up the best beach bars in Belize so that when you visit, you know exactly where to go to have a good time.
 So if you’re ever nearby any of the bars mentioned below, make sure you stop by and don’t forget to say that Lorenzo sent you.
 They’ll owe me a beer.

 Tipsy Tuna is always filled with locals and has its own dancing area.
 I had a tough time not placing it a little higher on this list since whenever I’m in Placencia I end up there and have a blast.
 It’s actually right next to my favorite bar in Placencia (see number two).
 During the Easter holidays, stay clear if you don’t want to feel like you’re in Jamaica – it can get rowdy.
 Watch the video below if you would like to see what I’m talking about.